 Southern Center for Human Rights

 Tiffany Williams Roberts, a civil rights and criminal defense attorney, joined the Southern Center for Human Rights in 2018 as community engagement and movement-building counsel.
-A founding member of the Atlanta chapter of Black Lives Matter, she chairs the Ebenezer Baptist Church Social Justice Ministry and serves on Mayor Keisha Lance Bottoms’s Progressive Agenda Working Group Criminal Justice Commission, and has served on the City’s task force to reimagine the Atlanta City Detention Center.
+A founding member of the Atlanta chapter of Black Lives Matter, she chairs the Ebenezer Baptist Church Social Justice Ministry, cochairs Mayor Keisha Lance Bottoms’s Progressive Agenda Working Group Criminal Justice Commission, and has served on the City’s task force to reimagine the Atlanta City Detention Center.
 Roberts cofounded Building Locally to Organize for Community Safety, a police accountability organization, and Lawyers United for a New Atlanta, which supports criminal justice reforms, and is an instructor at Georgia State University College of Law.

 Education: Emory University, Georgia State University College of Law (JD)

 Notable achievements: Southern Center for Human Rights Gideon’s Promise Award (2018), NAACP Atlanta Jubilee Day Award (2018)